 THE LANDSCAPE AND THE WALKING ROUTES

-Great beaches are not just about clean beautiful sandy stretches and warm seas.
-They are pre-requisites, but there are other things to consider.
+Great beaches are not just about clean and beautiful stretches of sand with warm seas lapping at the edges.
+Those are pre-requisites, but there are other things to consider.
 Papagayo doesn't have everything.
-It doesn't have palm trees and coral reefs, but it does have a great scenic backdrop of volcanic mountains and colourful craggy sea cliffs.
-So included in the rest of this article is a compilation of my photographs of the landscapes and the other features which surround the beaches - the sights to see when sunbathing here.
+It doesn't have palm trees and coral reefs, but what it does have is a great scenic backdrop of volcanic mountains and colourful craggy sea cliffs.
+So included in the rest of this article is a compilation of my photographs of the landscape and the other features which surround the beaches - the sights to see when sunbathing here.

-No one should be content with the first beach they see.
+No one should be content with the first beach they visit.
 Stroll along, enjoy the sun and the sights and the different experiences.
-One can walk all the way from Playa Mujeres to Playa de la Cera without ever rising above sea level at low tide.
+One can walk all the way from Playa Mujeres to Playa de la Cera at low tide without ever rising above sea level.
 Alternatively one can walk across the headlands and climb and descend each beach in turn.
 And when climbing, there are sandy paths, gravel paths and rock routes.
-Sandy is softest and safest, but more tiring to climb because it gives way under-foot.
-Rocky is sharpest but easiest.
+Sandy is softest and safest, but rather more tiring to climb because it gives way under-foot.
+The rocky routes are sharpest but easiest.
 Maybe the best solution is to descend on the sand paths and climb on rocks (but not bare foot, I would suggest!)

 The sea cliffs beyond Puerto Muelas

 The sea cliffs at Playa de Papagayo

 What sets Papagayo apart is not any one single beach, but the fact that there are so many over such a short distance and with such an attractive route to from the first to the last.
 The entire walk from the edge of Playa Blanca resort to the far side of Puerto Muelas is no more than 1.75 km straight, or about 3 km if one chooses to walk the coastal route round the headlands and up and down from each beach.